meashna/ISE/mod2.md

 ### **Module II: Personal Protection in Work Environment**

 1. **Personal Protection in the Work Environment**
-   - **Q3:** What is respiratory protective equipment?
-Explain features of one type.
+   - ❓ What is respiratory protective equipment (RPE)?
+Explain the features of any one type.

 2. **Types of PPEs**
    - Respiratory Equipment
    - Non-Respiratory Equipment
-   - **Q13a:** Explain the functions of any three types of respiratory protective equipment.
+   - ❓ Explain the key functions of any three different types of respiratory protective equipment.
-   - **Q3a:** With suitable sketches, mention the features of any two PPE for eye protection.
+   - ❓ With suitable sketches, mention the features of any two PPE for eye protection in industrial hazardous sites.

 3. **Standards Related to PPEs**
-   - **Q13b:** Explain the importance of adhering to PPE standards.
+   - ❓ Explain the importance of adhering to PPE standards.

 4. **Monitoring Safety Performance**
    - Frequency Rate
    - Severity Rate
    - Incidence Rate
    - Activity Rate
-   - **Q4:** How does frequency rate and incidence rate support safety analysis?
+   - ❓ How does frequency rate and incidence rate support safety analysis?
-   - **Q14a:** Explain reactive measures for safety performance monitoring.
+   - ❓ Write short notes on reactive measures for safety performance monitoring.

 5. **Housekeeping**
    - Responsibility of Management and Employees
    - Advantages of Good Housekeeping
    - 5S of Housekeeping
-   - **Q13:** Explain the benefits of good housekeeping.
+   - ❓ Explain the benefits of good housekeeping.
-   - **Q13a:** Discuss the 5S concept in housekeeping.
+   - ❓ Explain the five 'S' (5S) concept in housekeeping.
+   - ❓ Discuss any ten important responsibilities of the housekeeping head of an organization.
+   - ❓ Explain the role of management & employees in housekeeping.

 6. **Work Permit System**
    - Objectives
    - Hot Work Permits
    - Cold Work Permits
-   - **Q4:** Write the significance of work permit systems.
+   - ❓ Write the significance of work permit systems.
-   - **Q14:** What are the objectives of a work permit system in hazardous works?
+   - ❓ What are the objectives of a work permit system in hazardous work sites?
+   - ❓ Write short notes on the following:
+     - Cold work permit
+     - Hot work permit

 7. **Entry into Confined Spaces**
-   - **Q14b:** What procedures should be taken during confined space access to protect workers?
+   - ❓ What procedures should be taken during confined space access to protect a worker's life?

 ---